convox/convox/docs/management/rbac.md

 > **Note**: While legacy roles did not affect CLI access, the new RBAC roles will apply to both the Console and the CLI, ensuring unified permission management across interfaces.

+> **Important**: It is highly recommended to restrict write access to the **Roles** resource.
+If a user has write access to roles, they could potentially modify or escalate their own permissions, undermining the security of the RBAC configuration.
+Follow the principle of least privilege to mitigate this risk.

 ## Creating Roles

 Roles can be created or cloned using the **Roles** tab found on the **Users** page of the Console.
 To create a new role: